MooersLab/writingLogTemplateInOrg/README.md

 ## What this is not

 - This is not an extended annotated bibliography to store your thoughts about the literature you read.
 You can find elsewhere on the site repositories that support the assembly of classical annotated bibliographies.
 You will also find repositories for templates for modern bibliographies that support multi-paragraph entries illustrated with figures, tables, code listings, equations, and URLs to relevant websites, including videos.
 - This is not an accountability tool where you record your minutes spent on words written per day across one or more writing projects.
-You can find several different approaches to writing accountability on this website and the corresponding tools to support those approaches.
+You can find several approaches to writing accountability on this website, along with the corresponding tools to support them.
 You can choose one approach that you think you can use daily.
 Do not try to use more than one approach at a time.
 You will exhaust yourself and give up.
-If you schedule your writing activities and show up at the appointed time, the need for tracking your progress will be diminished when following the writing schedule becomes a deeply ingrained habit.
+If you schedule your writing activities and show up at the appointed time, the need to track your progress will diminish as following the writing schedule becomes a deeply ingrained habit.

 ## What is org-mode

 [Org-mode](https://orgmode.org/) is a rich variant of markdown (see [cheatsheet](https://devhints.io/org-mode)) that can read some LaTeX code directly.
-The remaining LaTeX code can be used in a code block for LaTeX.
+The remaining LaTeX code can be used in a LaTeX code block.

 ## Features